 Tamana Bismillah (’15) is as Research Scientist at AMRI for a year, and then on to medical school.
 Fatima Hosain (’15) and Kirti Chakote (’15) are attending Albany Medical College.
 Mary Beth Gadarowski (’15) is a Minerva Fellow in Johannesburg, South Africa working with HIV prevention and other initiatives.
 She has been accepted to SUNY Upstate Medical University, Class of 2019.
 Song-MY Hoang (’15) is pursuing her PhD degree in Molecular Pharmacology at the University of Pittsburgh.
 Natasha Scott (’15) is currently enrolled in NYC Teaching Fellows program receiving certification for Biology, Grades 7-12 from Pace University.
 Her future plans include a Doctorates degree in the sciences.
+Evan Leibovitz (’15) is working for IBM Healthcare, and is in the process of applying to medical school.

 Daniel Rice (’14) is a veterinary student at Tufts University.
 Colleen Cook (’14) will begin veterinary school at Midwestern University in September.
 Kaleigh Ahern (’14) is finishing up her Masters Degree from Wadsworth Center.
 Natasha Jhala (’14) is a student at Columbia University’s School of Public Health.
 Danya Shabi (’14) is working as a physician office assistant at Memorial Sloan Kettering Cancer Center and applying to dental schools.
+Olivia Townsend (’14) is working as a Technician for the NY DEC.

 Emelia Failing (’13) will be working as part of the Genomics Platform at the Broad Institute of MIT and Harvard.
 Meredith Adamo (’13) is a Minerva Fellow in the rural highlands of Nicaragua working on various health projects with Save the children.
 Todd Wechter (’13) has secured a position as a research technician at Weill Cornell before applying to med school.